indravardhanreddy/Secuval/PROJECT_SUMMARY.md

 ## What Is SecureAPIs?

 A **production-ready API security middleware** written in Rust that acts as your first line of defense against attacks.
-Deploy it as a reverse proxy in front of any API to automatically protect all requests.
+Integrate it directly into your API applications using language bindings for seamless protection.

 ## Project Status: ✅ OPEN SOURCE READY